steveoliai/db_paginator/README.md

 # db_paginator
-Written as a POC mostly to help performance when querying millions of rows with a large date range condition and sorted by that date.
+Written as a POC, mostly to help performance when querying a large number of rows retrned from a date range condition and sorted by that date.
+This was born from a requirement where a client needed to have the ability to view transaction data sorted by date.
+In this case, sorting was the main pain point as the number of rows returned for a given date range was very large (millions).
 This procedure breaks down the date range into smaller chunks to process and returns the results in a cursor.
+It keeps track of where it leaves off to support stateless applications and to mimic pagination.
+Subsequent calls will return the next rows.

 ## Paremeters:

 1. t_reportname varchar2:
     -- this can be a table name or a view
 2. t_collist VARCHAR2: -- list of columns in the table or view that you want returned
-3. t_reportconditions varchar2: -- conditions to pass
+3. t_reportconditions varchar2: -- additional conditions to pass besides the date condition in t_datecolname, t_dtfrom and t_dtto below
 4. t_pkcolname varchar2: -- name of the primary key column
 5. t_datecolname varchar2: -- name of the date column that you are passing a condition on and are sorting by
 6. t_sessionid IN VARCHAR2: -- identifier for the session executing the procedure